14 ways to open Windows 10 Settings

 Windows 10 is used on hundreds of millions of computers and devices.
 To change its settings, you need to use the Settings app, which replaces the old Control Panel.
-If you need to familiarize yourself with it and learn all the methods for opening Settings, in Windows 10, read this tutorial and see all the shortcuts we found:
+If you need to familiarize yourself with it and learn how to open Settings in Windows 10, read this tutorial and see all the methods to open it:

-NOTE: The screenshots used in this article are from Windows 10 with Fall Creators Update.
+NOTE: The screenshots used in this article are from Windows 10 with October 2018 Update.
 If you do not know which version of Windows 10 you have installed, you should read this guide: What version, edition, and type of Windows 10 do I have installed?.

 What is the Settings app in Windows 10?